 TICKETS & ENTRY

-• Street programme is free: most outdoor events and parades have open access across the city.
+• Street program is free: most outdoor events and parades have open access across the city.

 • COAC theatre contest at Gran Teatro Falla is ticketed separately; sales and notices are published by the City — follow the official Carnival page.